stanthomas/tinyxml2-ex/README.md

 ### Background
 TinyXML {http://www.grinninglizard.com/tinyxml} is an easy to use, small and efficient XML parser for C++.
 I've used it, or rather TinyXML++, aka TiCPP {https://github.com/rjpcomputing/ticpp}, for some years.
-TiCPP is a wrapper for TinyXML that adds familiar C++ features, including a rather novel implementation of iterators.
+TiCPP is a wrapper for TinyXML that adds familiar C++ features, including a rather novel interpretation of iterators.

 TinyXML has been superceeded by TinyXML2 {http://www.grinninglizard.com/tinyxml2/index.html} which is smaller, faster and the focus of current development.
+However, TinyXML2 eschews the STL and several aspects of modern C++, in the interests, presumably, of the widest possible application.

-The purpose of this project, tinyxml2-extension, is to bring TiCPP functionality to TinyXML2 but go further *and* conform to modern C++ style.
+The purpose of this project, tinyxml2-extension, is to bring TiCPP functionality to TinyXML2 but go further *and* conform to modern C++ style while adding little or no overhead.

 The initial release focusses on reading and processing XML data generated elsewhere (by TiCPP in my case).
 It will progress to updating and generating XML as I move to TinyXML2 across my applications.
 And stream i/o (since I often want to get/put XML via a socket).